Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Thermodynamic Corrections of the RN Black Hole

 where

-Interestingly, the coefficients conspire to produce a definite sign.
-Since $n_s$, $n_f$ and $n_v$ represent the numbers of particles in the spectrum, it is certain that $\mathcal{N}>0$.
-Consequently, the loop effects of quantum gravity can reduce the mass of an extremal charged black hole at a fixed charge $q$, which was pointed out in Refs.\cite{Charles:2019qqt,Arkani-Hamed:2021ajd}.
+Intriguingly, the coefficients conspire to produce a definite sign: since $n_s$, $n_f$ and $n_v$ represent the numbers of particles in the spectrum, it is certain that $\mathcal{N}>0$.
+Consequently, the loop effects of quantum gravity surely reduce the mass of an extremal charged black hole at a fixed charge $q$, which supports the analyses presented in Refs.\cite{Charles:2019qqt, Arkani-Hamed:2021ajd}.
 A more detailed comparison is provided in the Appendix.

-Though the coefficient $\mathcal{N}$ is independent of the UV theory of quantum gravity, the characteristic energy scale $\mu_*$ is determined by the UV theory \cite{Calmet:2024neu}.
+The coefficient $\mathcal{N}$ does not depend on the UV theory of quantum gravity, whereas the characteristic energy scale $\mu_*$ does \cite{Calmet:2024neu}.
 Thus, the presence of $\ln\mu_*$ in eq.\eqref{wgcpf} indicates the UV sensitivity of our result.
-However, the model-dependent value of $\mu_*$ does not affect our conclusion for the WGC because we are working within the regime $r>1/\mu_*$, where the effective field-theoretical description is valid.
-The physics near the scale $r\sim 1/\mu_*$ would be described by a complete theory of quantum gravity and is not relevant to our current analysis.
+However, the model-dependent value of $\mu_*$ does not affect our conclusion for the WGC, since we work in the regime $r>1/\mu_*$ where the effective field-theoretical description is valid.
+Physics near the scale $r\sim 1/\mu_*$ would be described by a complete theory of quantum gravity and is not relevant to our current analysis.

-Below we make further discussions on the computation of $\frac{\partial M_{ext}}{\partial \epsilon}$ is straightforward.
-However, we can also derive eq.\eqref{wgcpf} from other formulas, which offer certain advantages.
-There is a crucial formula, proposed and proven in \cite{Goon:2019faz}, given by
+Below we make further discussions on the computation of $\frac{\partial M_{ext}}{\partial \epsilon}$.
+While the above calculation is straightforward, it is worth noting that eq.\eqref{wgcpf} can also be derived from other formulas, which offer certain advantages.
+Concretely, we may utilize a crucial formula, proposed and proven in \cite{Goon:2019faz}, given by